 The primary measure used by the Company to monitor its financial leverage is its net debt leverage ratio.
 The Company's net debt leverage ratio is defined as the ratio of net debt to adjusted EBITDA for the trailing twelve months, on a pro-forma basis to reflect business acquisitions made during the trailing twelve month period, as if they had occurred at the beginning of the trailing twelve month period.
 Adjusted EBITDA is calculated as earnings before financial expenses, income taxes, and depreciation and amortization, and excludes the impact of restructuring and acquisition-related costs.
 Adjusted EBITDA also excludes impairment of goodwill and intangible assets and reversal of impairments on intangible assets, net insurance gains related to the two hurricanes which impacted the Company's operations in Central America, and other adjustments which are considered to be of a non-recurring nature.
-The Company has set a fiscal year-end net debt leverage target ratio of one to two times adjusted EBITDA.
-As at December 31, 2023, the Company's net debt leverage ratio was 1.5 times (January 1, 2023 - 1.1 times).
+The Company has set a fiscal year-end net debt leverage target ratio of 1.5 to 2.5 times adjusted EBITDA.
+As at December 29, 2024, the Company's net debt leverage ratio was 1.9 times (December 31, 2023 - 1.5 times).

 In order to maintain or adjust its capital structure, the Company, upon approval from its Board of Directors, may issue or repay long-term debt, issue shares, repurchase shares, pay dividends or undertake other activities as deemed appropriate under the specific circumstances.
 The Board of Directors will consider several factors when deciding to declare quarterly cash dividends or approve share repurchase programs, including the Company's present and future earnings, cash flows, capital requirements and present and/or future regulatory and legal restrictions.
 There can be no assurance as to the declaration of future quarterly cash dividends.
-On February 21, 2023, the Board of Directors approved a 10% increase in the amount of the current quarterly dividend and declared a cash dividend of \$0.186 per share.
-The Company paid dividends of \$131.8 million during the year ended December 31, 2023, representing dividends declared per common share of \$0.744.
-On February 20, 2024, the Board of Directors approved a 10% increase in the amount of the current quarterly dividend of \$0.205 per share, on all of the issued and outstanding common shares of the Company, rateably and proportionately, to the holders of record on March 13, 2024.
-The Company repurchased for cancellation a total of 11,830,618 common shares under its NCIB programs for a total cost of \$370.4 million during the year ended December 31, 2023.
+On February 20, 2024, the Board of Directors approved a 10% increase in the amount of the current quarterly dividend and declared a cash dividend of \$0.205 per share.
+The Company paid dividends of \$133.5 million during the year ended December 29, 2024, representing dividends declared per common share of \$0.82.
+On February 18, 2025, the Board of Directors approved a 10% increase in the amount of the current quarterly dividend and declared a cash dividend of \$0.226 per share, on all of the issued and outstanding common shares of the Company, rateably and proportionately, to the holders of record on March 12, 2025.
+The Company repurchased for cancellation a total of 17,735,095 common shares (2023 - 11,830,618 common shares) under its NCIB programs for a total cost of \$761.5 million (2023 - \$370.4 million) during the year ended December 29, 2024.